sonhoang95/fetch-frontend-take-home-exercise/README.md

 - **React**: JavaScript library for building user interfaces
 - **TailwindCSS**: For styling the app
 - **Fetch API**: For communicating with the backend and getting data about dogs and locations
-- **Component Libraries**: ShadcnUI for out-the-box ready component for usage
+- **ShadcnUI**: Component library with beautiful and ready to use components out-the-box

 ## Getting Started